micronjs/micronjs/docs/reference/graphics/graphics.md

     autoClearScreen : Boolean

+Flag.
 When true (which it is, by default), it will clear the screen automatically before drawing.
 If false, the user will have to do it manually.
+This is very useful to create several FX as blur (combined with drawing in full screen with low alpha values).

 ---

 ## Methods

+---

 ### init